wazuh/wazuh-documentation/source/user-manual/api/getting-started.rst

 7. Click again on the Authorize button.
 8. Paste the value of the copied token into the *jwt  (http, Bearer)* field.
 9. Click on the Authorize button inside.
-After that, you can use any API endpoint allowed for the role the user belongs to.
+After that, you can use any API endpoint allowed for the roles the user belongs to.

 Logging in with cURL
 ^^^^^^^^^^^^^^^^^^^^